 This is the machine I started with.
-It last me a couple years, before I finally decided I was ready to sell it and buy something a little more advanced.
+It lasted me a couple of years before I finally decided I was ready to sell it and buy something a little more advanced.

-If you aren't ready to invest in a sewing machine brand new, don't forget to check out your local FB marketplace, Offerup and Craigslist.
-You may be able to find somethings similar for a fraction of the price.
+If you aren't ready to invest in a sewing machine brand new, don't forget to check out your local Facebook Marketplace, Offerup, and Craigslist.
+You may be able to find something similar for a fraction of the price.